AI vs. Machine Learning — What's the Difference?

 Reinforcement learning has historically been used in online gaming settings like chess, where a CPU learns to compete against a human opponent at increasing difficulties based on how the user performs against the system over time.
 In recent years, applications of reinforcement learning have developed significantly, and now the algorithm is commonly used to train systems that perform tasks in the physical world.
 Tasks that have to be completed, and completed safely.

-These more current examples of reinforcement learning have more severe consequences if failed in the real world, which is why developers can’t expect buy-in from users until the system is properly vetted and trained.
+These more current examples of reinforcement learning have more severe consequences if failed in the real world, which is why developers can’t expect buy-in from users until the system is sufficiently vetted and trained.

 Other AI Subsystems

-While machine learning is one of the most critical foundational pieces of AI, there are many other subsystems that different AI systems use to complete different tasks.
+While machine learning is one of the most critical and foundational pieces of AI, there are many other subsystems that different AI systems use to complete different tasks.
 Here are a few: